xdev-software/spring-security-advanced-authentication-ui/README.md

 }
 ```

-For a more detailed scenario is available in the [demo](./spring-security-advanced-authentication-ui-demo/).
+A more detailed scenario is available in the [demo](./spring-security-advanced-authentication-ui-demo/).

 ## Installation
 [Installation guide for the latest release](https://github.com/xdev-software/spring-security-advanced-authentication-ui/releases/latest#Installation)